Quickstart: Make your first inference call

 How models get deployed

 The most common way to deploy a model on Baseten is with Truss, an open-source framework that packages your model into a deployable container.
-For supported architectures, which covers most popular open-source LLMs, embedding models, and image generators, deployment requires only aconfig.yaml file.
+For supported architectures—which cover most popular open-source LLMs, embedding models, and image generators—deployment requires only aconfig.yaml file.

-truss push, and Baseten builds a TensorRT-optimized container, deploys it to GPU infrastructure, and gives you an endpoint.
+truss push and Baseten builds a TensorRT-optimized container, deploys it to GPU infrastructure, and provides an endpoint.

 The model serves an OpenAI-compatible API out of the box.